 Purlingbrook Falls & the Canyon Lookout

-Our next stop came up even before I had gotten over the alluring Natural Bridge.
+Our next stop came up even before I had gotten over the alluring Springbrook Natural Bridge.
 However, this was not really a walk.
 The Purlingtonbrook falls could be seen just a few meters from the bus itself.
 The falls looked tiny but seemed to fall down quite a height.
 Unlike the gushing waterfalls of Meghalaya in India, these ones seemed tame but still beautiful.
 Our Skipper mentioned that one could hike down to the falls along a path but for that day, it was not to be done.
 He also, assured us that down below, lay the actual beauty of the Purlingtonbrook falls.
-His vivid description did make me want to go for the hike.
+His vivid description did tempt me to stay back and sign up for that particular Springbrook national park walks.
 Guess, that will be a good enough reason to get back to the waterfalls of Springbrook National Park.

 The next viewing point too, was a short walk to an expansive landscape – a huge wide gorge with sandy summits from a lone stream fell to the depths of green woods – gurgling out from the Eucalyptus forest atop.
 The Canyon Lookout was definitely a sight to behold.